thedevelobear/thedevelobear.com/content/about.md

 +++

-I am a 22 year old front-end developer from Wroclaw, Poland.
+I am a 23 year old front-end developer from Wrocław, Poland.
 I'm a part of two start-ups – <a href='https://andoncloud.com' target='_blank'>AndonCloud</a> and <a href='https://cancercenter.ai' target='_blank'>Cancer Center</a>.
 The first one is a company which specialises in factories downtime analysis 🏭 while the latter helps histopathologists exchange knowledge while analysing MRI images of tissues attacked by cancer. 🏥